Let’s discuss USAA insurance claim payout, settlement and time limit.

 And I will go to a Jury and ask the Jury for a verdict that is 2-5X what the original policy limit was.
 (And if Tim is still in pain when we go to Court and still needs to see Doctors, I’ll justly ask for more).

 Now, it would not be fair that the negligent driver has all this risk because his insured company sold him up the river.
-NOW, the bad driver has a bad faith claim against his insurance company.
+NOW, the bad driver has a bad faith auto insurance claim against his auto insurance company.

 And from our perspective, we consider the policy “open”.

 We filed a personal injury lawsuit.

 Now, we consider the policy open.
 We are no longer settling for the policy limits.
 We are settling for a fair amount given our clients’ unique situation.

 So, we then figure out what we believe a fair and just resolution is in this case.
 In this case, $35,000 represented a just amount.

 So I re-demanded $35,000.00.

 USAA has two choices: It can pay my new demand or it can risk us going to trial.
 At trial, I will ask the Jury for more than my newest demand.